 Indeed, the LXX did not develop among solely Hellenistic circles, isolated from Palestinian Judaism, as was once thought.
 Scholars believe that many of the books—including Ruth, Esther, Qoheleth, Song of Songs, Lamentations, Judith, 1 Maccabees—were translated in Palestine.
 Wisdom and Sirach were likely translated by an Alexandrian Jew of Palestinian origin.
 Indeed, it is now recognized that the Greek Bible was even used in Palestine.
 Most surprisingly, Greek texts have even been found in the highly segregated community who lived in Qumran, a group especially “hostile to all Greek cultural influence.”

 The myth that there was a closed Hebrew canon of second Temple Judaism is further challenged by the textual variants found in the Dead Sea Scrolls.
 Up until recently it was assumed that “apocryphal” additions found in the books of the LXX represented later augmentations in the Greek to the Hebrew texts.
 In connection with this, the Masoretic text (MT) established by the rabbis in the medieval period has been accepted as the faithful witness to the Hebrew Bible of the first century.
-Yet, this presupposition is now being challenged in light of the Dead Sea Scrolls.
+Yet this view has been problematized by the discovery of the Dead Sea Scrolls.

 F. M. Cross explains his reaction at the time of this discovery: